boltlabs-inc/libzkchannels/tezos-sandbox/tutorial_pt2_zkchannels.md

 ### Contract Origination

 As part of originating the contracts, we will need to define our initial storage parameters that go with them.
-Since the ```zkchannel_mock_main.tz``` contract will need to reference the on-chain address of the ```mock_pssig.tz``` contract, we will need to originate the ```mock_pssig.tz``` contract first so that we know its address.
+Since the ```zkchannel_main.tz``` contract will need to reference the on-chain address of the ```pssig.tz``` contract, we will need to originate the ```pssig.tz``` contract first so that we know its address.
 Below is the command that will originate the contract with the arguments included.

 After running the following command, hit enter.

 ```
-$ tezos-client originate contract pssig_contract transferring 0 from bootstrap1 running mock_pssig.tz --init Unit --burn-cap 9&
+$ tezos-client originate contract pssig_contract transferring 0 from bootstrap1 running pssig.tz --init Unit --burn-cap 9&

 Node is bootstrapped.
 Estimated gas: 26616000 units (will add 100000 for safety)